Overview

 Does Plan mode ever change my code?

-No. Code changes only happen after you approve a plan and Lovable switches to Agent mode.
+No. Code changes only happen after you approve a plan and Lovable switches to Build mode.

 Where are plans stored?